coronalabs/corona-docs/markdown/guide/programming/03/index.markdown

 end
 ``````

-As the comment indicates, this short but important command tells Corona that the touch event should "stop" on this object and not propagate to underlying objects.
+As the comment indicates, this short but important command tells CORONA_CORE_PRODUCT that the touch event should "stop" on this object and not propagate to underlying objects.
 This is essential in more complex apps where you might have multiple overlapping objects with touch event detection.
 Adding <nobr>`return true`</nobr> at the end of touch listener functions prevents potential (and&nbsp;usually&nbsp;undesirable) touch propagation.

 ### Touch Listener